ARE YOU WORKING? IF SO, ARE YOU ELIGIBLE FOR DISABILITY BENEFITS?

 HIRE OUR EXPERT SSD LEGAL TEAM

-If you cannot work due to a severe physical or mental medical condition, then Cannon Disability Law can help you apply for SSD and SSI benefits.
+If you cannot work due to a severe physical or mental medical condition, then Cannon Disability Law can help you apply for SSD benefits.
 Also, we can help you appeal an SSA denial.
 Additionally, we will represent you in court at your Social Security hearing.
-Unlike most law firms, we will also help you be a witness in your case.
+Unlike most law firms, we will also help you testify in your case.
 We do this by meeting with you before your hearing and telling you the questions the judge is likely to ask in court.

 If necessary, we can appeal your case to the Appeals Council.
 Likewise, we file appeals in Federal Court.
 Also, we can represent you where you live.
 For example, we can represent you if need an attorney in Utah or Nevada.
 Additionally, we can help you if you live in Idaho, Colorado, or California.
-You can find out more about California SSDI benefits here.
-Likewise, Idaho benefit information is here.
-Our Utah SSD benefits information is here.
+Learn about California SSDI benefits.
+Likewise, read about Idaho SSD benefit information.
+Also, learn about Utah SSDI and SSI benefits.